bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/cholesky_factor.md

-# Math 5610 Computational Linear Algebra and Solution of Systems of Equations Software Manual
+# Cholesky Factorization of a Symmetric, Positive Definite Matrix

 This is a part of the student software manual project for Math 5610: Computational Linear Algebra and Solution of Systems of Equations.